 The very first chicken gourd made for my sister, shown above.

 Each year, I travel to one of several south Georgia gourd farms to personally select gourds for chicken-making purposes.
 The gourds are lined up at the farm in drying bins that stretch out for acres upon acres, and it takes an hour or two to walk through the rows of bins and choose the gourds that are just-right.
-The gourds are bagged by the dozens and carried home in the bed of my pick-up truck to be washed, cleaned and sculpted.
+The gourds are bagged by the dozens and carried home in the bed of my pick-up truck to be washed, drilled, cleaned, sanded and sculpted.
+One chicken can take 2-3 hours to make from beginning to end, so a lot of time goes into each one.

 Gourds piled up in drying bins at the gourd farm.